7 Organizational Culture Factors’ Influence on Ethical Decision-Making and Management

 Not surprisingly, detail-oriented companies are all about meticulous attention to details.
 These companies tend to be in customer-oriented industries in which such precision is valued.
 For example, Four Seasons hotels are dedicated to providing customers with exactly the service they prefer, and they keep records on each guest’s experiences, preferences, and expectations.
 Employees working for Four Seasons must have an eye for detail and thrive on keeping meticulous records.

-On the other hand, organizations could have low or moderate detail orientation and still because effective because: (1) the industry does not demand detail, (2) their work is pioneering and some mistakes with details are to be expected, or (3) a focus on detail could prevent them from focusing on more important things.
+On the other hand, organizations could have low or moderate detail orientation and still be effective because: (1) the industry does not demand detail, (2) their work is pioneering and some mistakes with details are to be expected, or (3) a focus on detail could prevent them from focusing on more important things.
 For example, in the arts industry for post-modern art, there is some attention to detail, but also artists generally see mistakes as “happy” mistakes or opportunities for their works to have uniqueness.
 Being too focused on detail could actually stifle the artist creative process.

 Innovative